The True Warriors of the Eightpoints

-The Chaos Chosen Leader costs 250 points.
-He is the most expensive Slaves to Darkness Leader, but he makes up for it with 28 wounds, the best melee profile in the warband (3 damage/5 critical damage on 5 Strength 5 attacks), and access to both the Leader ability Champion of Darkness and the Chosen ability Lead the Slaughter.
+The Chaos Chosen Leader, the Exalted Champion costs 250 points.
+He has a very good melee profile and access to both the Leader ability Champion of Darkness and the Chosen ability Lead the Slaughter.

 This means that he has a good chance of taking out enemy fighters and a good chance of that takedown being used for a good ability (Champion of Darkness) or a great one (Lead the Slaughter).

 If you have a Chaos Chosen model in your collection, you should definitely field it in your warband, but, like the Chaos Warriors, the models available can make this difficult.
 Chaos Chosen are currently only sold as Citadel Finecast resin models, a material that’s not easy to work with, while also being brittle and prone to casting flaws.
 On top of that, they are split into two kits, so there’s a Chaos Chosen kit for the regular Chaos Chosen, while the Leader only exists in the Chaos Chosen Command kit.